 For comparison of outcome for one patient in different hospitals and for use of shared reference values it is relevant to have a high degree of harmonization between results of various laboratories.
 Part of the schemes' design is to monitor this by calculating the Interlaboratory CV.
 This, along with the number of laboratories who submitted results, is shown in the column "Data All labs" in the Annual Report.
-Most laboratories submitted results for neopterin (mmol/mol creatinine) (33).
-The Interlab CV ranges from 19.9% for biopterin (μ mol/L) to 37.9% for neopterin (mmol/mol creatinine).
-The mean Interlab CV for all analytes is 23.2%.
+Most laboratories submitted results for creatinine) (32).
+The Interlab CV ranges from 7.18% for creatinine to 67.2% for primapterin (μmol/L).
+The mean Interlab CV for all analytes is 36.9%.